jopemachine-arvis/arvis/README.md

 * By default, all changes to workflow files are being watched and reflected as soon as changes are made.

-* In the case of `hotkeys`, they are registered and applied only when `Arvis` is turned on for the first time, so if there is a change in the hotkeys, `Arvis` must be turned off and on to renew hotkey settings.

 ### How to write new workflows

 * [Click me to check how to write new workflow](./documents/workflow-develop.md)